-Figure 4: Correlation graph showing actual availability A and estimated availability \hat{A}s .
+Figure 4: Correlation of actual (A) and estimated (A_s) availability.
 Density is normalized by the product of number of blocks and rounds.
 Quartiles show A_s , binned by 0.1A.

-Figure 5: Correlation graph showing actual availability A and operational availability \hat{A}o .
+Figure 5: Correlation of actual (A) and operational (\hat{A}o) availability.
 Density is normalized by the product of number of blocks and rounds.
 Quartiles show A_o , binned by 0.1A.